-Figure 8: Evolution of macroeconomic aggregates with a higher elasticity of substitution between private and public investments vary quite substantially across OECD countries.
-In Appendix C, we present a simple model that we use to demonstrate that the demand for private education relative to public education would be greater when substitutability between private and public education is higher in the presence of various subsidies (or tax credits) related to private investment for children.
-It is then possible that East Asian countries, such as South Korea (at the right corner of Figure 7), where private education is prevalent and large in market size (Kim, Tertilt, and Yum 2021), have a higher elasticity of substitution than Scandinavian countries (at the left corner of Figure 7) where the public sector plays a major role in education.
-Given this possibility, our analysis herein intends to provide useful considerations for different countries with different approaches to public and private education.
+This elasticity of substitution, $1/(1 - \psi)$, could vary across countries, and it could shape the observed patterns of the ratio of private to public education spending, which vary quite substantially as shown in Figure 7.
+Specifically, in Appendix E, we present a simple model that we use to characterize conditions under which the demand for private education relative to public education increases with substitutability between private and public education.
+This positive relationship holds when subsidies (or tax credits) related to private investment exist for children, or private investment is relatively more important than public investment.
+It is then possible that East Asian countries, such as South Korea (at the right corner of Figure 7), where private education is prevalent and large in market size (Kim, Tertilt, and Yum 2021), features a higher elasticity of substitution than Scandinavian countries (at the left corner of Figure 7) where the public sector plays a major role in education.
+Given this, our analysis herein could provide useful considerations for different countries with different approaches to public and private education.